KoryNunn/longpoll/README.md

 longpoll
 ========

-Implementation of a long poll mechanism
+Implementation of a long poll mechanism, currently a bit naive and not scalable.
+Thats coming...